seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 	├── OC
 ```

 It should work and your X1C7 should boot and work fine. **You will at minimum need to generate SMBIOS values if you want Apple services to work.** Note that all error reporting/logging has been turned off in the config.plist.
 You will have a difficult time trouble shooting with the setup provided.
 You can easily turn on the error reporting and logging if you follow the Dortania guide.
-Best of luck.

 > **NOTE** if you simply wish to copy my EFI please do the following:
 >
 >1.
-[Generate SMBIOS values](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#nvram) and add them in the config.plist (Use MacBookPro15,1)
+[Generate SMBIOS values](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#nvram) and add them in the config.plist (MacBookPro15,1 or MacBookPro15,4)
 >2.
 Ensure the value of `showpicker` is  `true` in the config.plist file to provide the opencore menu when booting.
 >3.
 Prepare your install [USB](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
 >4.
 Move the entire EFI folder (with your modifications) to the proper partition on your [USB](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#setting-up-opencore-s-efi-environment) (or [hard drive](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html) once the install is complete).
 >5.
-[Install](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#double-checking-your-work) - You'll need to select F12 to get the boot menu options and **boot from the USB each time the computer restarts** until you've copied the EFI folder onto the hard drive.
+[Install](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#double-checking-your-work) - You'll need to select <kbd>F12</kbd> to get the boot menu options and **boot from the USB each time the computer restarts** until you've copied the EFI folder onto the hard drive.
 You may also need to select the correct boot option during install.

 </details>